JoeHossam/nagwa-task/README.md

 6. Run `npm run dev`, to start both servers.
     > **NOTE:** It will take some time.
 A browser tab will open when it is ready.

+## How to use

+After following the installation steps the server should start.
+When the server starts a browser tab should open on [http://localhost:3000](http://localhost:3000).

+1. Start categorizing the words by clicking on the answers.
+2. feedback will be shown on weither the answer was true or false.
+3. when you finish the 10 words you will see a finishing screen that contains all the result (score, rank, time taken).
+4. You can check all the previous records you have made by clicking on the history button on the top right corner.

 ## Project is split into parts

 1.  ### Backend (Express)